Updated: November 20, 2025

 Old Town (Centro Histórico)

 The Old Town, in the heart of Lagos, offers cobblestone streets, traditional Portuguese architecture, and a lively atmosphere.
 It is very close to Praia Dona Ana, a famous beach in Portugal.
-The Praia Dona Ana is located in the parish of São Gonçalo de Lagos, which is a go-to destination for people staying in the city’s historic center.
+The Praia Dona Ana is located in the parish of São Gonçalo de Lagos, a popular destination for those staying in the city’s historic center.

 Meia Praia

 Known for its extensive, four-kilometer-long sandy beach, Meia Praia is a perfect neighborhood for those seeking a dream property near the beach.
-It offers a mix of modern apartments and villas, and properties here are highly sought after by holidaymakers, commercial properties, and water sports enthusiasts, ensuring excellent rental yields during the summer.
+It offers a mix of modern apartments and villas, and properties here are highly sought after by homebuyers, luxury property investors, and water sports enthusiasts, ensuring excellent rental yields during the summer.

 Porto de Mós

 This area is slightly west of the city center and offers a more peaceful, residential atmosphere.
 It is known for its spectacular sea views and a beautiful, less crowded beach.
-Porto de Mós is popular for families and retirees looking for luxury villas and townhouses.
+Porto de Mós is popular for families and retirees looking for exclusive Algarve villas and townhouses.

 Praia da Luz